The Expert Committee

 The Expert Committee membership is nationally representative, geographically diverse, gender-equitable and includes people with lived experience of TBI.

 The Committee provides expertise in each of the areas of TBI Improvement Activities as defined in our Constitution, and makes recommendations regarding Connectivity’s activities, funding of research programs and the content of this website.

-A Date Governance, Ethics and Risk sub-committee of the Expert Committee, will provide specific advice on matters related to data management, privacy, ethical considerations and risk associated with research.
+A Data Governance, Ethics and Risk sub-committee of the Expert Committee, provides specific advice on matters related to data management, privacy, ethical considerations and risk associated with research.

 Expert Committee Members